-PhD and M.Litt students are required to have obtained a certain number of credits from course work or other accredited activities as well as completing the thesis.
+M.Litt and PhD students are required to have obtained a certain number of credits from course work or other accredited activities as well as completing the thesis.

-- M.Litt students: if you register for the M.Litt (normally a two-year programme), you must over the two years take a minimum of 10 credits in taught modules (at least 5 in generic/transferable modules and at least 5 in subject specific/advanced specialist modules) from the departmental/institutional structured programme, unless a waiver is granted by the Department's Standing Committee on Research.
-In addition, the Department of History requires M.Litt students to take certain modules (outlined below). - PhD students: there are different categories of PhD students, depending on existing qualifications: - 1) If you are a PhD student with a relevant Master's level qualification in History, or in a discipline cognate to the proposed research topic, you will be expected to take a minimum of 30 credits over the duration of the PhD programme (usually four years), to be agreed with the Supervisor(s), Head of Department, and/or the Research Postgraduate Programmes Coordinator. - 2) If you are a PhD student with a Master's level qualification in a discipline not cognate to the proposed research topic, you will be required to take a minimum of 35 credits over the duration of the PhD programme (usually three years), to be agreed with the Supervisor(s), Head of Department, and/or the Research Postgraduate Programmes Coordinator. - 3) If you are a PhD student who has completed a three-year undergraduate programme, you will be required to take a minimum of 60 credits over the duration of the PhD programme.
+- M.Litt (2 years full-time; 3 years part-time): you must take a minimum of 10 credits in taught modules (at least 5 in generic/transferable modules and at least 5 in subject specific/advanced specialist modules) from the departmental/institutional structured programme, unless a waiver is granted by the Department's Standing Committee on Research.
+In addition, the Department of History requires M.Litt students to take certain modules. - PhD (4 years full-time; 6 years part-time): there are different categories of PhD students, depending on existing qualifications: - 1) If you are a PhD student with a relevant Master's level qualification in History, or in a discipline cognate to the proposed research topic, you will be expected to take a minimum of 30 credits over the duration of the PhD programme, to be agreed with the Supervisor(s), Head of Department, and/or the Research Postgraduate Programmes Co-ordinator. - 2) If you are a PhD student with a Master's level qualification in a discipline not cognate to the proposed research topic, you will be required to take a minimum of 35 credits over the duration of the PhD programme, to be agreed with the Supervisor(s), Head of Department, and/or the Departmental Research Postgraduate Programmes Co-ordinator. - 3) If you are a PhD student who has completed a three-year undergraduate programme, you will be required to take a minimum of 60 credits over the duration of the PhD programme.
 Of these as least 15 will be transferable and 15 subject specific. - 4) If you are a PhD student who has completed a four-year undergraduate programme, you will be required to take a minimum of 30 credits over the duration of the PhD programme.
 Of these at least 15 will be transferable and 15 subject specific.